Washi1337/AsmResolver/docs/dotnet/advanced-pe-image-building.rst

 This method is essentially a shortcut for invoking the ``ManagedPEImageBuilder`` and ``ManagedPEFileBuilder`` classes, and will completely reconstruct the PE image, serialize it into a PE file and write the PE file to the disk.

 While this is easy, and would probably work for most .NET module processing, it does not provide much flexibility.
-To get more control over the construction of the new PE image, it is therefore not recommended to use a different overload of the ``Write`` method, were we pass on a custom ``IPEFileBuilder``, or a configured ``ManagedPEImageBuilder``:
+To get more control over the construction of the new PE image, it is therefore not recommended to use a different overload of the ``Write`` method, where we pass on a custom ``IPEFileBuilder``, or a configured ``ManagedPEImageBuilder``:

 .. code-block:: csharp